jbmatson/petstore/README.md

 The API will be available at http://localhost:5000

 ### To do list ###
-This is still a work in progress...
+This is still a work in progress unfortunately...
+* Pet PhotoUrls property is not yet implemented
+* Still need to implement Angular front end - Should allow filtering pets by status, and ideally use Angular Material UI to look nice.